nautobot/nautobot-app-design-builder/docs/user/design_job_testing.md

 ## VerifyDesignTestCase Overview

-While the hard work, such as monkey patching various methods, happens in `DesignTestCase`, the `VerifyDesignTestCase` is intended to orchestrate the most common use case: kicking off a DesignJob with specific data and verifying it with the checks system.
+While the hard work, such as monkey patching various methods, happens in `DesignTestCase`, the `VerifyDesignTestCase` is intended to orchestrate the most common use case: kicking off a DesignJob with specific data and verifying it with the [check system](./design_testing.md#validating-data-with-checks).

 There are three attributes that must be filled out: